 It’s Time to Say Goodbye: I sing this song a cappella and invite everyone to join in.
 It’s got hand motions to go along with it and it’s a lovely way to end storytime.
 Here’s a recording of me singing it with clapping and without clapping!

 Exiting the storytime room: After we sing our goodbye song, all the kids line up to get a stamp on their hands or a sticker.
 I play this song over our sound system while I’m giving out stamps/stickers.
-Many families will dance along while we close the room.
-I usually play two songs and the time both songs play, people have cleared out and I’ve started putting things away.
+Many families will dance along while I work on cleaning up and closing the room.
+I usually play two songs and by the time both songs play, people have cleared out of the room.

 BABY STORYTIME